ouspg/CompSec/Lab1_Fuzzing/README.md

 - Initial test case(s) and the one(s) producing a possible crash
  - Necessary steps to reproduce the crash
 - It is not necessary to find any bugs.
 It is enough, if you can prove that you have fuzzed with good code-coverage and they way how input was mutated (=what kind of input fuzzer created overall))

+# WORK IN PROGRESS

+## Task 3 revisited

+### Fuzz testing your own programs

+In this task, you will write a small C program and fuzz test it.
+In task 1, you created a *.txt* file containing ```12 EF``` and 100 malformed samples of it.
+We will use them in this task.
+Your program must take a text file as an input and check the file for the following requirements:
+- The file contains **two and only tokens** that are separated with a space (token legth not defined)
+- First token is an **integer**
+- Second token is a **string**
+- If the content of the text file is as specified above, return 1, otherwise 0

+Compile and link your program with AddressSanitizer using appropriate flags.

+Run your program with the previously generated 100 test cases.
+A simple shell script loop, for example, is an easy way to run the test cases.

+**Provide the C-code of your program**

+**Take a screenshot of the AddressSanitizer results after running your program with the test cases.
+Show at least 3 ASan outputs.**

+---

+### Fuzzing libraries

+In order to fuzz test a library, you need a separate fuzzing target binary that uses the library.
+In this task, you will be creating a fuzzing target for OpenSSL 1.0.1f.
+[OpenSSL](https://www.openssl.org/) is a widely-used open source cryptographic software library for Transport Layer Security and Secure Socket Layer protocols.
+In 2014, a buffer over-read vulnerability [CVE-2014-0160](https://nvd.nist.gov/vuln/detail/CVE-2014-0160) was found in the Heartbeat Extension of OpenSSL (up to version 1.0.1f) two years after the feature was introduced.
+The vulnerability allowed attackers to obtain memory contents from process memory remotely, and as a result, it compromised the integrity of secure communications.

+Since this vulnerability is caused by a memory handling related bug, it is possible to find it using fuzzing tools like AddressSanitizer and AFL.
+In this task, you will have to find the vulnerability by creating a fuzzing target for it and fuzzing it.
+The target program must use OpenSSL to simulate a TLS handshake.

+In order to fuzz test the OpenSSL library, we have to have a binary file that uses the library as a fuzzing target.
+For that, we are going to use the provided [target.c](misc/target.c).
+The target program uses OpenSSL to create a server-client TLS handshake.
+There are two options on how you can do this task:
+1. modify the program, so you can give it a malformed message that will be sent at some point of the handshake.
+You can even specify the locations where you want the AFL to fuzz to make the testing faster.
+Check [AFL documentation](https://github.com/mirrorer/afl/tree/master/llvm_mode) for more information about deferred instrumentation.
+2. get familiar with the target.c and use AFL to fuzz it as it is without modifications.
+You should notice that this takes **a lot** longer.

+Your task is to do the following:
+* **Download and extract the source code** for [OpenSSL 1.0.1f](misc/openssl-1.0.1f.tar.xz).
+* Use AFL to **instrument, compile and build the OpenSSL** and enable the AddressSanitizer:
+    ```shell
+    ~$ AFL_USE_ASAN=1 CC=afl-clang-fast CXX=afl-clang-fast++ ./config -d -g
+    ~$ make
+    ```
+* **Instrument and compile the fuzzing target** and enable AddressSanitizer:
+    ```shell
+    ~$ AFL_USE_ASAN=1 afl-clang-fast target.c -o target openssl/libssl.a openssl/libcrypto.a -I openssl/include -ldl
+    ```
+* **Create a dummy certificate**.
+Use OpenSSL to create a 512 bit RSA key (fuzzing target's security isn't the first priority):
+    ```
+    ~$ openssl req -x509 -newkey rsa:512 -keyout server.key -out server.pem -days 9999 -nodes -subj /CN=a/
+    ```
+* **Run the target program** to create a packet that will be used as a seed for AFL.
+Create a separate directory and move ```packet-1``` to it.
+You can remove the rest.
+* **Fuzz the target program** with AFL:
+    ```shell
+    ~$ afl-fuzz -i in -o out -m none -t 5000 ./target 1 @@
+    ```
+    Since TLS/SSL handshake takes longer than just reading input from stdin, we have to raise the timeout limit with ```-t 5000```.
+You should be able to find the crash in less than 10 minutes.
+* To see more clearly why the crash occurred, you can convert the crash file into a *.pcap* file using ```od``` and Wireshark's ```text2pcap```:
+    ```shell
+    ~$ od -A x -t x1z -v <input_file> | text2pcap -T 443,443 - <output_file>
+    ```

+**What is the more widely recognized name for this CVE-2014-0160 vulnerability?**

+**What caused the vulnerability?**

+**Take a screenshot of the AFL/ASAN results**